KYC reviewer version actions

 Approve, reject, or request changes on a KYC profile version under review through the DALP Platform API, SDK, and CLI.

 A reviewer decides the outcome of a KYC profile version that is under review.
-There are three actions: approve the version, reject it, or request changes from the user.
-Each action is a single Platform API call against the version ID and returns the updated review metadata.
+Three decisions are available: approve the version, reject it, or request changes from the user.
+Each decision is a single Platform API call against the version ID and returns the updated review metadata.

 Prerequisites